FAQs

 Do we have a target budget?
 Timeline?

-No. We anticipate partnering with development professionals to establish a budget and timeline in 2023 after we get 1) Preliminary approval to proceed from Pierce County, and 2) A core group agreeing on a site plan, common house design, and unit layouts.
+No. We anticipate partnering with development professionals to establish a budget and timeline in late 2024 after we get consent on things like legal structure, site plan, common house design, and unit layouts.
 It is not unusual for cohousing projects to take 3-5 years from core group formation to occupancy, and some take much longer.

 What is our governance strategy?